-Development Centres are the third tier of our development programme, sitting just below our Advanced and Elite Development Centres, acting as a feeder system and primary route into the academy structure.
+Development Centres are the third tier of our development programme, sitting just below our transition sSquads and pre-academy groups, acting as a feeder system and primary route into the academy structure.
 All our centres follow a specific coaching curriculum, designed by the head of coaching, which runs parallel with our academy programme and uses the same language.
 We currently have a number of players striving within the academy structure who have come through the Development Centre pathway.

 Who to contact?

 For any enquiries regarding recruitment, please contact [email protected]